exchangeRate430L/frontend/README.md

 - const getBalance: uses callBack when a user logs in to fetch the user's USD and LBP balance and displays them appropriately.
 Uses the "/balance" route.

 - const fetchUserTransactions: uses callBack when a user logs in to fetch the user's individually done transactions on the website and displays them in a table appropriately.
 Uses the "/transaction" GET route.

+## For more info on the setup go to exchange-rate/README.md